harshithaps11/Vulnalyze/README.md

 # Vulnalyze
 🛡️ OWASP Vulnerability Scanner – SecureSight 🔍 A lightweight, web-based vulnerability scanner designed to detect OWASP Top 10 security risks in HTML and JavaScript code.
 Built for cybersecurity education and awareness, this tool helps developers identify and fix common flaws like XSS, insecure CORS, and injection vulnerabilities in real-time.

+## License

+This project is licensed under a proprietary license.
+**Do not copy, modify, or redistribute without permission.**